Stephen-Seo/SimpleArchiver/README.md

 to store the temporary compressed chunk.
 Note that `--force-tmpfile` exists to force simplearchiver to use `tmpfile()`.

+Note that temporary files are only created when using compression.
+This is due to the need to support "streaming".
+Or in other words, `simplearchiver` can create an archive and output it to standard-output (with `-f -`), or test/extract an archive given as standard-input (again, with `-f -`).
+The file formats require storing the chunk size before the chunk data itself, but the chunk size cannot be known for compressed chunks until the chunk has been actually compressed.
+This dependency on creating the compressed chunk first is the reason why temporary files are created.

 When storing symlinks, `simplearchiver` will typically store relative and absolute-paths for all symlinks.
 If a symlink points to something that will be stored in the archive during archive creation, then relative paths will be